- Track your orders

 The screen is placed atop a substrate such as papyrus or fabric.
 Ink is placed on top of the screen, and a fill bar (also known as a floodbar) is used to fill the mesh openings with ink.
 The operator begins with the fill bar at the rear of the screen and behind a reservoir of ink.
 The operator lifts the screen to prevent contact with the substrate and then using a slight amount of downward force pulls the fill bar to the front of the screen.
 This effectively fills the mesh openings with ink and moves the ink reservoir to the front of the screen.
 The operator then uses a squeegee (rubber blade) to move the mesh down to the substrate and pushes the squeegee to the rear of the screen.
 The ink that is in the mesh opening is transferred by capillary action to the substrate in a controlled and prescribed amount, i.e. the wet ink deposit is equal to the thickness of the stencil.
 As the squeegee moves toward the rear of the screen the tension of the mesh pulls the mesh up away from the substrate leaving the ink upon the substrate surface.

-Textile items are printed in multi-color designs using a wet on wet technique, while graphic items are allowed to dry between colors that are then printed with another screen and often in a different color.
+Textile items are printed in multi-colour designs using a wet on wet technique, while graphic items are allowed to dry between colours that are then printed with another screen and often in a different colour.

 The screen can be re-used after cleaning.
 However if the design is no longer needed, then the screen can be "reclaimed", that is cleared of all emulsion and used again.
 The reclaiming process involves removing the ink from the screen then spraying on stencil remover to remove all emulsion.
 Stencil removers come in the form of liquids, gels, or powders.
 The powdered types have to be mixed with water before use, and so can be considered to belong to the liquid category.
 After applying the stencil remover the emulsion must be washed out using a pressure washer.